-If appropriate a short program is included to illustrate use of the filing system command in a BASIC program.
+Where it is needed, a short program is included to illustrate use of the filing system command in a BASIC program.

 Particular points to watch for or special applications of the command are covered by additional notes if necessary.

 Diagrams